chimpy-me/chimpy-me.github.io/_posts/2023-10-30-monkey-around-with-ml.md

 ##### Comparing Vectors (and Embeddings) for Cosine Similarity

-In our example above, using the word, "cat" we generated a vector using the tiny version of the BERT model.
+In our example above, using the word "cat", we generated a vector using the tiny version of the BERT model.
 Now, for demonstration purposes, we can do the same, and produce a vector for the word "feline":

 ```python
 BERT("cat")     # [0.723, −1.009, 0.567]